 2. Indirect Effects Of Adderall On Hair

-Adderall has many psychological side effects that may cause changes in an individual’s behavior patterns and lead to indirect hair loss.
+Adderall as a stimulant has many psychological side effects that may cause changes in an individual’s behavior patterns and lead to indirect hair loss.
 They include:

 - Compulsive Behaviors